-6.4.1 All College staff shall have a contract of employment in the standard form approved by the Governing Body.
-Variations to the standard form may only be made with the approval of the Bursar.

-6.4.2 The only payments which may be made to College employees are those in accordance with approved College salary scales and such other payments as have been specifically approved by the Bursar.
+- 6.4.1 All College staff shall have a contract of employment in the standard form approved by our independent legal advisers, currently Peninsula.
+Variations to the standard form may only be made with the approval of the Bursar. - 6.4.2 The only payments which may be made to College employees are those in accordance with approved College salary scales and such other payments as have been specifically approved by the Bursar.

-6.4.3 Heads of Department must supply Human Resources with such information as may be required for the preparation of employment contracts.

-6.4.4 If it is proposed to employ a citizen of a country outside the European Union (EU), it is the responsibility of the Head of Department, or other authorised signatory to inform Human Resources so that legal eligibility for work can be assured.

-6.4.5 The College Accountant will not add a non-EU citizen to the payroll unless it is clear that any necessary work permit has been obtained or that the immigration status of the person concerned does not require the College to seek permission for the specific employment proposed.

-6.4.6 Any requests by the College Accountant in relation to taxation or National Insurance matters must be complied with to ensure that the requirements of HMRC and the Department for Work and Pensions are met.

-6.4.7 Casual staff may be employed in the Catering, Housekeeping and Maintenance Departments on the authority of the Head of Department, provided that such appointments are within the Budget specifically allocated by the Bursar for this purpose.
+- 6.4.3 Heads of Department must supply Human Resources with such information as may be required for the preparation of employment contracts. - 6.4.4 New starters must have a contract of employment before commencing any work at the College.
+No contract will be issued unless the right to work checks have been done and approved by HR.
+Only the President, the Bursar or the HR Manager can sign contract of employment. - 6.4.5 HR will inform the Finance and Payroll team to process new starters being added to Payroll. - 6.4.6 Any requests by the Head of Finance in relation to taxation or National Insurance matters must be complied with to ensure that the requirements of HMRC and the Department for Work and Pensions are met. - 6.4.7 Casual staff may be employed on the authority of the Head of Department, provided that such appointments are within the Budget specifically allocated by the Bursar for this purpose.
 Any casual staff requirements additional to the Budget must be referred to the Bursar.